WootenblatzCodes/DekkCorePowerShell/README.md

 The auto-restart behavior is configurable.
 By default the script will only restart a service 25 times before giving up.
 In between crashes there is a configurable wait period where you can hit **Q** to exit the auto-restart process.

-This project also comes with commands that can back up your server's MySQL database, run ad-hoc sql querys from the command line, upgrade heirlooms to max level and more.
+This project also comes with some other administrative convience functions that can be executed from PowerShell, some of the functionality includes:
+   - Back up your server's MySQL databases, either one of them or all of them
+   - Run ad-hoc sql queries from the command line
+   - Upgrade heirlooms to max level.

 See the [Other Commands](#OtherCommands) section for more information.

 ---